Matter, Energy, and Life of Michaela A. Castello.

 Mid-ceremony, they began explaining how this whole hooding process was going to work in a needlessly-complex tangle of exceptions and alphabetical orders.
 Surprisingly things went rather smoothly, characteristically due to the efforts of office staffers-turned-stage-managers who had a buffer of people queueing offstage where they could be appropriately arranged prior to their name being called.
 This time I didn’t bother attempting to secure the hood, instead standing up carefully to prevent sliding long enough for the picture.
 Unlike the graduate school, my medical school class included well over a hundred people, and given that my name is in the Cs, there was a lot to sit through afterward.
 Rachel started a game of hangman.

-Michael A. Castello moved to Loma Linda from Baltimore, MD in 2010 to join the MD/PhD program; today he leaves with a PhD in Physiology, an MD, and considerably more gray hairs.
-As eight difficult years come to an end, he is happy to be surrounded by some of the people who believed in him–even when he didn’t.
-He will be going to UCSD for residency in child neurology.
+Michaela A. Castello moved to Loma Linda from Baltimore, MD in 2010 to join the MD/PhD program; today she leaves with a PhD in Physiology, an MD, and considerably more gray hairs.
+As eight difficult years come to an end, she is happy to be surrounded by some of the people who believed in her–even when she didn’t.
+She will be going to UCSD for residency in child neurology.

 Climbing into the front seat of a car in regalia is a bit challenging, and as it turns out, one I was unable to do without managing to rip the stitches on one of my hoods.
 Saturday Mark took a bunch of pictures and Rachel saved the day again by re-sewing the hood together.